practice-pro/Terramik---Biomimetic-Nanobots-for-Heavy-Metal-Soil-Remediation/Defensive Publication.md

 ### **Create the File**

--Add a new file named DEFENSIVE_PUBLICATION.md to your repository’s root directory.
+- Add a new file named DEFENSIVE_PUBLICATION.md to your repository’s root directory.

--Copy and paste the content of this document into the newly created file.
+- Copy and paste the content of this document into the newly created file.

--Commit and push the changes to your GitHub repository.
+- Commit and push the changes to your GitHub repository.

 ### **Link in README.md**
 To ensure visibility, add a reference to this document in your `README.md` file by including the following section: